-What was your first reaction to the protests and riots in the wake of the death of George Floyd?
+What was your first reaction to the protests and riots in the wake of the murder of George Floyd?

 My friends are doing life in prison and should be free and that’s long been the case, and as a Black person, even to Black people, your life is more valuable dead than alive.
 With criminal justice reform, with people in prison — those who have made others victims, the undercurrent is that what happens is justified.
 When Floyd was murdered, he became a victim.
 The cop became like all the dudes in prison.
 We protest because no one will lock him up.
 More people will die in prison than by the hands of the police.
 It is what it is.
 There have been three graveyards built in Angola during my lifetime.
 Those killed by the police won’t fill one.
 Those dead in Angola has made three necessary.
 I’m pessimistic, not because things don’t change, but because as a society we are dishonest about what and who matters.

 What writer do you wish were still alive to speak to this current cultural moment?
 What do you imagine they would say?